 Small Business Line of Credit

 A small business line of credit (LOC) allows a borrower to draw against a lender-specified amount of financing on an as-needed basis.
 The advantage of a business credit line is that you only pay interest on the funds you actually draw, so you’re not stuck paying interest on capital you don’t have an immediate use for.
-Here are a few small business line of credit options to consider:
+Here are 2 small business line of credit options to consider:

 The traditional line of credit is typically meant for experienced business owners with proven business models.
 Which makes sense since the credit maximums are sizable, the rates are lower, and the requirements demand higher credit scores and annual revenue reporting.
 If you’re a business owner taking out a line of credit, you’ll be spending that flexible cash on seasonal business expenses, payroll and other operational costs, insurance against emergencies and for sudden opportunities.
 In other words, as a capital cushion.
 It’s there for you when you need it.